Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 High-resolution industrial CT scan visualization

-High-resolution industrial CT scan visualization of a CFRP wind turbine blade section, showing internal fiber structure, porosity
+High-resolution industrial CT scan visualization of a GFRP wind turbine blade section, showing internal fiber structure and porosity

-How Carbon Fiber Composites Shape Modern Wind Turbine Blades
+How Fiber Reinforced Composites Shape Modern Wind Turbine Blades

-CFRP is widely used in wind turbine blades due to its exceptional strength-to-weight ratio and fatigue resistance.
-In U.S. wind energy projects, carbon fiber composites are commonly applied in spar caps and other load-bearing blade sections to support longer spans and higher power output.
+GFRP is widely used in wind turbine blades due to its material properties.
+Further, in U.S. and European wind energy projects, carbon fiber reinforced polymers are commonly applied in spar caps and other load-bearing blade sections to support longer spans and higher power output.
 While these materials enable performance gains, they also introduce inspection challenges, as internal defects are not visible from the surface.

-Porosity, fiber misalignment, resin-rich areas, and internal delaminations can significantly reduce structural integrity if left undetected.
+Porosity, fiber misalignment, resin-rich areas, and internal delamination can significantly reduce structural integrity if left undetected.
 This makes reliable non-destructive inspection essential throughout manufacturing and service life.

-Why Non-Destructive Inspection Is Critical for CFRP Blades
+Why Non-Destructive Inspection Is Critical for Wind Turbine Blades

 Traditional destructive testing methods are impractical for large composite structures such as wind turbine blades.
 NDT allows internal evaluation without damaging the component, supporting both quality assurance and lifecycle management.